Marquis of Villahermosa e Santa Croce

-Marquis of Villahermosa e Santa Croce (in English: Marquis of Fine-Village and Saint Cross) is a title first granted in 1745 by Charles Emmanuel III, king of Sardinia to the Sardinian merchant Bernardino Antonio Genovès.
+Marquis of Villahermosa e Santa Croce is a title first granted in 1745 by Charles Emmanuel III of Sardinia to the Sardinian merchant Bernardino Antonio Genovès.
 It has passed afterwards to a branch of the house Manca, called Manca di Villahermosa since.

 The grant

 Don Bernardino Antonio Genovès belonged to a merchant family that was rapidly growing in the nobility thanks to the strong support to the crown, especially financial and political.
 His father Antonio Francisco had become Marquis of the Guard in 1699 and himself got the prominent title of Duke of San Pietro in 1737, thus becoming the most relevant Sardinian subject.
 In 1745 he proposed to populate the mountains (saltos) of Pompongia, Curcuris, Fenugheda, Isola Maggiore e Fossadus by Oristano in exchange with the title of Marquis of Villahermosa e Santa Croce, being Villahermosa the name of the village to build and populate and Santa Croce (Saint Cross) the church to dedicate.

 Therefore, it consisted in an unpopulated fief.